MetPX/sarracenia/doc/sr3.1.rst

     flow_callback sarracenia.flowcb.log.Log

 With this directive in a configuration file, the Log class found in installed package will be used.
-That module logs messages *on_filter* (after messages have passed through the accept/reject masks.) and the *on_work* (after the file has been downloaded or sent).
+That module logs messages *after_accept* (after messages have passed through the accept/reject masks.) and the *after_work* (after the file has been downloaded or sent).
 Here is the source code for that callback class::

   import json